Nozawa Onsen

 Pros

-• The Nozawa Onsen village is a highlight and lots of the buildings have traditional Japanese architecture, which adds to the cultural experience.
+• The Nozawa Onsen village is a highlight and lots of the buildings have traditional Japanese architecture.

 • There is a good range of Nozawa Onsen accommodation types (ryokan, hotels, pensions, self-contained apartments and houses) to suit a range of budgets.

-• Nozawa has a lot of different onsen, although most of them are indoors.
+• Nozawa has a lot of different onsen.

-• The Nozawa Onsen ski resort is reasonably large (by Japanese standards) so there’s enough variety for a week long experience, and you can also do day trips to other nearby ski resorts such as Madarao, Tangram and Togari Onsen.
+• The Nozawa Onsen ski resort is reasonably large (by Japanese standards) so there’s enough variety for a week long experience, and you can also do day trips to other nearby ski resorts such as Madarao and Tangram.

-• The Nozawa Onsen Snow Resort has a couple of in-bounds and side-country areas with reasonably steep terrain, which is a bit of a rarity for Japan.
+• Nozawa Japan has steep off-piste and side-country terrain, which is a bit of a rarity for Japan.

 • The village has reasonable nightlife (for a Japanese ski resort) and the restaurants and Japanese cuisine are also a highlight.